About this listing

 The apartment is a prewar classic design 2 bedroom on West End Avenue.
 It is bright and clean with hardwood floors.
 It is tastefully furnished, uncluttered, located in a well maintained elevator building with helpful 24/7 doormen and an on-site superintendent.
 This is a pet and family friendly building.
-The original 1929/30 character of the apartment has been retained and restored over the course of the almost 70 years that it has been my family's principle dwelling.
+The original 1929/30 character of the apartment has been retained and restored over the course of the 70 years that it has been my family's principle dwelling.

 The guest bedroom is offered for 3 day to 3 week stays, from early November until the end of April.
 It is large with two closets and windows facing north and east.
-It is furnished with a queen size bed or two single beds, work table/desk and chair, reclining chair, TV, cabinets, shelves, a window air conditioner, and a full length mirror.
+It is furnished with a full size bed or two single beds, work table/desk and chair, reclining chair, TV, cabinets, shelves, a window air conditioner, and a full length mirror.
 It is large enough to accommodate an extra single bed or air mattress in the room.

-The kitchen is vintage, eat-in style, that is very well equipped with an original "Waterman Ideal" gas range and porcelain double sink.
+The kitchen is a vintage, eat-in style, that is very well equipped with an original "Waterman Ideal" gas range and porcelain double sink.
 The microwave and fridge are newer.
 There is no automatic dishwasher.
 The living room is comfortably furnished.
 Mail and trash chutes are on every floor and recycling bins and card operated laundry facilities are located in the basement.

 Wireless internet (DSL) is available throughout the apartment, utilities are included and respectful use of power is requested (e.g. turn off the air conditioner when you're going to be out and check that stove is turned off).